 Dealing with duplicate content

 Analysing and managing duplicate content can often be an arduous task but one that’s essential when it comes to locking down your content as the most relevant on the web.
 Singling out your content, with the removal of any copies, helps you prove to search engine bots that your content is the original and therefore the best content to surface to potential customers.
-In ecommerce, where similar products and services often require a level of synchronicity, finding creative ways to provide individual descriptions, titles and keywords for each product is just one consideration that our contacts can help you find assistance for.
+In ecommerce, where similar products and services often require a level of synchronicity, finding creative ways to provide individual descriptions, titles and keywords for each product are just one consideration that our contacts can help you find assistance for.

 Rectifying Google Panda and Google Penguin issues